RayaBasu01/StudentApi_RayaBasu/README.md

 Ensure that you follow the appropriate security measures, such as using environment variables to store sensitive information like passwords, to protect your database credentials.

-#### Is Railway free for hosting?
+#### Is Cyclic free for hosting?

-Yes, its free for 500 Hours only, after that you have to pay $5.
+Yes, it has both free and paid version.

-#### What will happen after 500 Hours?
+#### What are the steps of hosting?
-After 500 Hours, to use the API you have to run it localy in your machine.
+At first signup to Cyclic and then connect your GitHub account to it.
+Then select the repo and enter the Environment variables required.
+After that start deploying and it will be live if the folder structure and the product is fine.
+Click on the link and enjoy your API.